 In the relativistic picture, the states of atoms and molecules are described by four-component Dirac spinors $\psi=(\psi^{\alpha}_{\mathrm{L}},\psi^{\beta}_{\mathrm{L}},\psi^{\alpha}_{\mathrm{S}},\psi^{\beta}_{\mathrm{S}})^\mathrm{T}$, where $\mathrm{L}$ and $\mathrm{S}$ indicate the large and small components, respectively, while $\alpha$ and $\beta$ describe the spin degrees of freedom.
 The spinor components are, in general, complex numbers so a general collection of four such components has eight degrees of freedom.
 However, since the spatial and spin degrees of freedom are coupled, the symmetry of the Dirac spinors is described by the double groups, where the total spinor transforms under fermion irreducible representations spanned by half-integer spin functions~\cite{Saue1999}.
 Furthermore, the real and imaginary parts of each spinor component are spanned by boson irreducible representations, which are irreducible representations of conventional single point groups.
 Therefore, each spinor component can be described by scalar functions, or orbitals.

-The symmetries of the water and ammonia molecules are described by the $C_{2v}$ and $C_{3v}$ double groups.
+The symmetry of the water molecule is described by the $C_{2v}$ double group.
 For example, exploiting the symmetry of the Dirac Hamiltonian, it can be shown that in the $C_{2v}$ double group, the real and imaginary parts of the large component transform under the ($a_{1}$,$a_{2}$) and ($b_{1}$,$b_{2}$) boson irreducible representations for $\psi^{\alpha}_{\mathrm{L}}$ and $\psi^{\beta}_{\mathrm{L}}$, correspondingly~\cite{DIRAC21}.
-At nominal $\alpha$, molecular orbitals of ammonia and water are spanned only by a real or imaginary part of a single component, neglecting vanishing contribution from other components.
+At nominal $\alpha$, molecular orbitals of water are spanned only by a real or imaginary part of a single component, neglecting vanishing contribution from other components.
 Therefore, these orbitals are described by a single irreducible representation, in compliance with results from non-relativistic calculations.
 At increased $\alpha$, however, the molecular orbitals are spanned by multiple real and imaginary parts of the spinor components and one cane no longer assign a single irreducible representation to molecular orbitals.
-For this reason, the symmetry labels in the MO diagrams of ammonia and water are presented only at the nominal speed of light, but not for larger $\alpha$.
+For this reason, the symmetry labels in the MO diagrams of water are presented only at the nominal speed of light, but not at larger $\alpha$.